m-reza-rahman/weblogic-on-azure/cluster/README.md

-# Deploying a Java EE Application on Azure Using a WebLogic Virtual Machine Cluster
+# Deploying a Java Application on Azure Using a WebSphere Virtual Machine Cluster
-This demo shows how you can deploy a Java EE application to Azure into a WebLogic cluster.
+This demo shows how you can deploy a Java application to Azure into a WebSphere cluster.

 ## Setup